smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/readme.md

 ----

 #### Creating a Calendar Table
-My code for creating a table valued function for generating a calendar table.
-Once understood, I hope you find the table valued function to be more beneficial than the usual static calendar table.
+My code for creating a table-valued function for generating a calendar table.
+Once understood, I hope you find the table-valued function to be more beneficial than the usual static calendar table.

 ----

 #### Pivoting Data
-If you find the pivot table syntax to be a little frustrating, here you can implement a function to parameterize the pivot syntax.
+If you find the pivot table syntax to be a little frustrating, here you can implement a stored procedure to parameterize the pivot syntax.
 Very useful if you find yourself having to write a lot of pivot statements.

 ----